 The EU is among the largest donors to education

-The EU institutions spent US$1 billion on bilateral ODA to education in 2016, according to data from the Organisation for Economic Co-operation and Development (OECD).
-As imputed multilateral contributions to the education sector are not published by the OECD for the EU, this figure only includes bilateral funding.
-This makes up 5% of its total bilateral ODA, making it the seventh-largest sector of the EU’s development portfolio.
+The EU institutions spent US$1.2 billion on bilateral ODA to education in 2017, according to data from the Organization for Economic Co-operation and Development (OECD).
+This amounts to 6% of EU bilateral ODA, making it the seventh-largest sector in the EU’s development portfolio.
 Education ODA has been on the rise since 2014 and saw a 15% increase between 2017 and 2016.
 This is largely due to increased funding to tackle causes of migration and to an increasing share of the humanitarian assistance earmarked for education.
-The trend of education ODA growing is expected to continue in the next years.
-For the current 2014-2020 programming period, it is expected to total US$5 billion, as estimated by the European Commission (Commission).

-Priorities for education are outlined in the European Consensus on Development (Consensus).
+Priorities for education are outlined in the European Consensus on Development.
 Education is included in the framework for action ‘People – human development and dignity’ and is listed as a central element for tackling poverty and inequalities.
-Early childhood and primary education is in focus, with special attention to girls and women.
+Early childhood and primary education are in focus, with special attention to girls and women.
 Additionally, education is considered a means to boost youth employment, mitigate migration, and stabilize countries affected by conflict.
 In December 2018, the European Commission hosted a Global Education Meeting in Brussels, bringing together education leaders from around the world to review progress towards the Sustainable Development Goal on education (SDG 4); the resulting Brussels Declaration will feed into the United Nations High-level Political Forum in 2019.

-The single largest share of bilateral education funding (38%) was allocated to ‘ general education’ in 2016 (US$383 million), with most funding going to supporting education policy and administrative management (US$301 million in 2016).
-Of this, US$153 million was spent in recipient countries, while US$148 million was spent within the EU as administrative support to member states regarding Erasmus+ grants.
-Erasmus+ is a program of the European Commission to promote education, training, youth and sport.
-Students and staff from developing countries can apply for scholarships to attend learning and exchange programs in Europe.
-A further priority is ‘ basic education’, which received 24% (US$235 million) of the EU’s education ODA in 2016.
-This mostly comprises funding for primary education (US$202 million in 2016).
-Another quarter (27%) went to post-secondary education, traditionally a large sector due to scholarships and trainings provided within the EU.
+The single largest share of bilateral education funding (45%) was allocated to ‘ general education’ in 2017 (US$529 million), with most funding going to supporting education policy and administrative management (US$398 million).
+A further priority is ‘ basic education’, which received 24% (US$284 million) of the EU’s education ODA in 2017.
+This mostly comprises funding for primary education (US$253 million).
+Another fifth of EU education funding (17%) went to post-secondary education, traditionally a large sector due to scholarships and trainings provided within the EU.
 In 2017, the EU provided US$275 million as budget support for the education sector, which accounts for 23% of bilateral education ODA.

 DG DEVCO’s Directorate on Human Development leads on education policy

-The Council of the European Union, specifically the Foreign Affairs Council which includes ministers of foreign affairs and/or development from all member states, determines the overall strategies and priorities in ODA.
-The European Commission’s Directorate-General for Development Cooperation (DG DEVCO) is in charge of developing the EU’s policies and thematic programs around education.
-Within DG DEVCO, education is covered in the Directorate B ‘People and Peace’, and at the technical level in the Unit B4 ‘Culture, Education, Health’.
+The Council of the European Union—specifically the Foreign Affairs Council that includes ministers of foreign affairs and/or development from all member states—determines the overall strategies and priorities in ODA.
+The European Commission’s Directorate-General for Development Cooperation (DG DEVCO) leads on developing the EU’s policies and thematic programs around education.
+Within DG DEVCO, education is covered in Directorate B, ‘People and Peace’, and at the technical level in Unit B4, ‘Culture, Education, Health’.
 The Directorate-General European Civil Protection and Humanitarian Aid Operations (DG ECHO) oversees the humanitarian budget directed to education.
-Specifically, the Directorate A ‘Emergency Management’ covers education in emergencies.
+Specifically, Directorate A, ‘Emergency Management’, covers education in emergencies.